 Our college accomplishes great things, and that is in no small part due to the contributions of every one of our faculty and staff.
 On Feb.
-18, 2020, Dean Ian Robertson recognized eight of those individuals, who are not only outstanding citizens of our college and our campus, but whose impact is felt within their field and throughout the world.
+18, 2020, Ian Robertson, Grainger Dean of the College of Engineering, recognized eight of those individuals, who are not only outstanding citizens of our college and our campus, but whose impact is felt within their field and throughout the world.

 Byron Bird Award for Excellence in a Research Publication

 If you try to measure the brain’s electrical activity by placing sensors on the scalp, you’ll encounter lots of signals coming from all directions within the brain.
 But Barry, who is renowned for his expertise in signal processing, has pioneered a method for locating and separating sources of that electric activity.
 This spatial filtering method allows researchers to non-invasively estimate the brain’s electrical activity through EEG and MEG techniques, which measure electric or magnetic fields on the scalp’s surface.

 In 1997, he and his collaborators detailed their new approach in a seminal paper in IEEE Transactions in Biomedical Engineering.
 That paper’s annual citations have steadily increased over the past 20 years, surpassing sixteen-hundred total citations by the end of 2019.
 And Barry’s spatial filtering method—or variations of it—have been implemented in the most widely used open source software for reading and analyzing EEG and MEG data, allowing researchers to study the brain in ways that previously were impossible.